AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 We make use of the :ada:`Address` type, which is defined in the :ada:`System` package, to handle addresses.
-In contrast to other programming languages (such as C or C++), an address in Ada isn't an integer value |mdash| its definition actually depends on the compiler implementation, but for now, let's consider it to be a private type.
+In contrast to other programming languages (such as C or C++), an address in Ada isn't an integer value: its definition depends on the compiler implementation, and it's actually driven directly by the hardware.
+For now, let's consider it to usually be a private type |mdash| this can be seen as an attempt to achieve application code portability, given the variations in hardware that result in different definitions of what an address actually is.

 The :ada:`Address` type has support for
 :ref:`address comparison <Adv_Ada_Address_Comparison>` and